vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 291

-(both quote same two verses from Linga), TT 135-137, KT 445–447, NS 191, PC 302-303; words ko jāgarti' try to explain the name Kojāgara.
+(both quote same two verses from Liṅga), TT 135-137, KT 445–447, NS 191, PC 302-303; words ko jāgarti' try to explain the name Kojāgara.
 This is also called Kaumudi (Skanda q. by Vratārka) and Kojāgara is probably an abbreviation of Kaumudi-jāgara.
 For Kaumudi-mahotsava vide Kr̥tyakalpataru (on Rājadharma) pp. 182-183 (from

 Skanda ) and RNP p.
 419-421.
 Kaumudi-vrata-Begin on Āśv.
 Su.
 11 with a fast and jāgara;

-on 12 th worship of Vasudeva with various kinds of lotuses ; Yātrotsava on 13th by Vaiṣṇavas; fast on 14th and on pūrnimā worship of Vāsudeva and japa of mantra 'om namo Vasudevāya'; HV II 760, KV 223, SmK 355, Agni chap.
+on 12 th worship of Vasudeva with various kinds of lotuses ; Yātrotsava on 13th by Vaiṣṇavas; fast on 14th and on pūrṇimā worship of Vāsudeva and japa of mantra 'om namo Vasudevāya'; HV II 760, KV 223, SmK 355, Agni chap.
 207. HV says that this may be continued till the awakening

 of Viṣṇu in K. Kautuka-Nine things are so called, viz Durvā, barley sprouts,